 With the help of Karmapa’s general secretary Karma Chungyalpa, his western secretary Chime and some others we were actually granted three interviews with His Holiness.
 Considering his busy schedule we felt immensely fortunate.
 Karmapa’s interest in our film and approach seemed to grow with each meeting.
 At one point he actually expressed a desire to get involved in our editing process.
 He said he had been advised to study Final Cut Pro (a film editing software) but didn’t have the time.
 Due to his busy schedule and our lack of funding I am not sure if this will actually transpire.

 We were in Bodhgaya searching for a way to make this film different than other films about charismatic Buddhist teachers or about an event like the Kagyu Monlam.
 During His teaching on Atisha’s Lamp the Karmapa spoke a lot about going beyond our comfort zones with our Buddhist practice and really generating compassion.
 At one point he talked about how sitting in our shrine rooms with our precious malas and bone horns was the main point of practice.
 Considering all the suffering there was in the world we need to get out and do something.
 He said, “As Buddhist’s working on the path is to work on taming your mind.
 To give tormas, make offerings to the Buddhas, making prostrations is not enough to practice.
-You will not be freed from your suffering by making offerings to the Lhas, offering smoke, you must really change yourself, bring wisdom and meditation and good conduct to yourself…
+You will not be freed from your suffering by making offerings to the Lhas, offering smoke, you must really change online pharmacy yourself, bring wisdom and meditation and good conduct to yourself…

 He asked, “How much responsibility can we take for others?
 If you cannot take responsibility for others, whether you call yourself Mahayana or not you are Mahayana.
 If you are only doing for yourself, you are the lowest of the low, in the smallest of the Yanas…Compassion is thinking about beings who are suffering and really wanting to liberate them from that suffering.
 This compassion doesn’t come by just saying the Vajrasattva mantra, saying please come – that will not make compassion arise.